 During 2006 – 2011, with its stable performance BKT is evaluated with different prizes on national and international levels, among which several times as “ The best Bank of the Year” in Albania, “The best medium sized bank in South-eastern Europe” and also achieving its highest evaluation as “The Best Bank in South East Europe for 2009”.
 Meanwhile for two consecutive years JCR Eurasia Rating assigns to BKT a credit rating of ‘AAA (Alb)’ along with a ‘stable’ outlook on the long term national scale, which denotes the highest investment grade.
 For the third time and for the fifth consecutive year the Bank of Albania evaluates BKT according to the Banking Evaluation system CAMELS with a Strong 1.
 At the same time, the prestigious magazine of the banking sector The Banker, part of Financial Times, has awarded BKT as Bank of the Year in Albania for two consequent years (2010 and 2011).

-From 2011 and on, BKT keeps expanding its market share becoming the largest bank in terms of retail banking and increases its market share in all other segments.
-EMEA Finance and Euromoney evaluate BKT as The Best Bank in Albania for 2012, while JCR-ER assigns AA(Alb) for Corporate Governance.
+From 2011 and on, BKT keeps expanding its market share becoming not only the oldest bank but also the largest bank in Albania.
+EMEA Finance and Euromoney evaluate BKT as The Best Bank in Albania for 2012, while JCR-ER assigns AA (Alb) for Corporate Governance.
 2013 becomes the most successful year of BKT, gathering the three most prestigious awards in banking from EMEA Finance, Euromoney and The Banker as The Best Bank in Albania, while BKT’s CEO is awarded by EMEA Finance as “The CEO of the Year in Europe”.
+This success is replicated also during 2014 by winning the three most prestigious awards but also by winning the Corporate Social Responsibility award by EMEA Finance and increasing the JCR Rating for Corporate Governance to AAA(Alb).
+Year 2015 sings the 90th anniversary of BKT in Banking Sector.